pyenv-win/pyenv-win/README.md

 ## Introduction

-[pyenv][1] for python is a great tool but, like [rbenv][2] for ruby developers, it doesn't support Windows directly.
-After a bit of research and feedback from python developers, I discovered they wanted a similiar feature for Windows systems.
+[pyenv][1] for python is a great tool but, like [rbenv][2] for ruby developers, it doesn't directly support Windows.
+After a bit of research and feedback from python developers, I discovered they wanted a similar feature for Windows systems.

-I got inspired from the pyenv [issue][4] for Windows support.
-Personally, I use Mac and Linux with beautiful [pyenv][1], but some companies still use Windows for development.
-This library is to help Windows users manage multiple python versions.

-I found a similar system for [rbenv-win][3] for ruby developers.
-This project was forked from [rbenv-win][3] and modified for [pyenv][1]. [pyenv-win][5] is getting mature every day thanks for the contributors and supports.
+This project was forked from [rbenv-win][3] and modified for [pyenv][1].
+It is now fairly mature, thanks to help from many different contributors.

 ## pyenv